🔄

 • Metal rings: Heavier, cooler, extremely durable, and gives a more “locked-in” sensation.

 Some wearers swear that switching materials entirely changed their long-term comfort level.
+To discover which material feels more comfortable for your needs, check out our comparison: Metal vs. Silicone Chastity Cages for 24/7 Wear.

 Back to top ↑